 - Fold your cloth in two so that you do not puncture it accidentally.
 You don’t want to scratch your precious screen, do you?

 - Put the cloth in front of the stuck pixel and start applying slight pressure on it with your pen.
 Do not put pressure anywhere else than on the defective pixel, or you may break additional ones.

 - Continue applying pressure, and turn your monitor on.

 - Remove the pen from the screen, and voilà!
-The stuck pixel should be gone.
+The stuck pixel might (or might not) be gone.

 3- The rubbing method.

 This one is easy; just gently rub the defective pixel with one of your fingers, and hope that this will reset it.